Avi-Kenny/Avi-Kenny.github.io/_pages/cv.md

 ### Conference Presentations

-* "Nonparametric inference for the controlled vaccine efficacy curve under the assumption of monotonicity", Joint Statistical Meetings (accepted) (Aug 2023).
+* "Nonparametric inference for the controlled vaccine efficacy curve under the assumption of monotonicity", Joint Statistical Meetings (Aug 2023).
 * "Immune correlates analysis of the Imbokodo HIV-1 vaccine efficacy trial", International AIDS Conference (Jul 2022).

 ### Other Presentations